Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 > Headers directly follow URL, without any section name, contrary to query parameters, form parameters
 > or cookies

-Note that header usually don't start with double quotes.
-If the header value starts with double quotes, the double quotes will be part of the header value:
+Note that a header usually doesn't start with double quotes.
+If a header value starts with double quotes, double quotes will be part of the header value:

 ```hurl